TBD54566975/ssi-service/README.md

 SSI-service can store keys that are used to digitally sign credentials (and other data).
 All such keys are encrypted at the application before being stored using a MasterKey (a.k.a. a Key Encryption Key or KEK).
-The MasterKey can be generated automatically during boot time based on a password, or we can use the MasterKey housed in an external Key Management System (KMS) like GCP KMS or AWS KMS.
+The MasterKey can be generated automatically during boot time, or we can use the MasterKey housed in an external Key Management System (KMS) like GCP KMS or AWS KMS.

 For production deployments, using external KMS is strongly recommended.